GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 ### Modify the application

-Use this command to make a text substitution in your local copy of `main.go` to make it to return a different version number in its output:
+Use this command to make a text substitution in your local copy of `main.go` to make it return a different version number in its output:

 ```bash
 sed -i -e 's/1.0.0/2.0.0/g' main.go
 ```

-You could also modify the file with a text editor instead of using this command.
+You can also modify the file with a text editor instead of using this `sed` command.

 ### Rebuild the application